SUMMER SHOW 2025

 - Three stems of Sunflowers

-- Three stems of Crocosmia (Montbretia), one cultivar
+- Three stems of Agapanthus, any cultivar

-- Three Antirrhinums, any cultivars
+- Three Antirrhinums, any cultivar

-- Three Asters, any cultivars
+- Three Asters, any cultivar

 - Three Dahlias, pompom or ball